The Todo Noise Application

 customElements.define('sw-player', SwPlayer);

-// src/clients/player/index.js
+// src/clients/player.js

-import '../components/sw-player.js';
+import './components/sw-player.js';

 // ...